s1seven/portal-docs/flows/README.md

 ### Create a wallet

-A wallet allows a company to generate key pairs to sign document and transactions on the blockchain, it is composed by a mnemmonic phrase that is the root of all key pairs.
+A wallet allows a company to generate key pairs to sign document and transactions on the blockchain, it is composed by a mnemonic phrase that is the root of all key pairs.

 1. To create a new wallet you can call the [create wallet] endpoint.
 You should also set the `company` HTTP header with the company's Id you previously created.